 - Simple mode: In this mode, a DataWorks workspace is associated with a MaxCompute project.
 A number of roles are created in the MaxCompute project.
 For more information about the role permissions, see Role management.

 - Standard mode: In this mode, a DataWorks workspace is associated with a MaxCompute development project and a MaxCompute production project.
 A number of roles are created in each MaxCompute project.
 For more information about the role permissions, see Role management.

 add user xxx;command.

 |MaxCompute role||MaxCompute permission||DataWorks role||DataWorks permission|

-When you create a project, the system creates an Admin role for it and grants the following permissions to the role: access to all objects in the project, management of users or roles, and authorization of user or role permissions.
+When you create a project, the system automatically creates an Admin role for this project and grants the following permissions to the role: access all objects in the project, manage users or roles, and authorize users or roles.

-The project owner can assign an Admin role to a user so that the user is authorized for security management.
+The project owner can assign an Admin role to a user and authorize this user for security management.

 |Role_Project_Security||By default, this role does not have any permissions.||Security administrator||This role is only used to configure sensitivity rules and audit data risks in Data Security Guard.|

 In standard mode, a DataWorks workspace is associated with a MaxCompute development project and a MaxCompute production project.
 Members of a DataWorks workspace can be granted the roles assigned to this MaxCompute development project.
 However, they cannot be granted the roles assigned to this MaxCompute production project.